paulgclark/burger-pager-bhat/README.md

 # BHUSA 2023 Arsenal Lab

+## Creating the installer
+If you have a tar.gz file already, you can ignore this step.
+If not, create the installer with:
+./create_docker_installer.sh

 ## Install Instructions
-The first step is to untar the bundle, which you must already have done if you're reading this!
+The first step is to untar the bundle, which you may already have done if you're reading this!

 The directory created by this untar process has a few